Tuition Adjustment Advisory Council (TAAC) 2.103

 Introduction

-Elgin Community College has established the “Tuition Adjustment Advisory Council” to review appeals for tuition only refund adjustments based on a medical or family emergency.
-This committee will consist of four administrators with at least one member being from student financial services and one member being from TLSD’s student services departments at all times.
+Elgin Community College has established the “Tuition Adjustment Advisory Committee” to review appeals for tuition-only refund adjustments based on a medical or family emergency.
+This committee will consist of four administrators, with at least one member being from Student Financial Services and one member being from TLSD’s Student Services and Development department.
 Committee members will be recommended by their Dean or Vice President, as applicable.
-The committee will meet at least twice a month to resolve outstanding appeals.
-These are the only exceptions to the Administrative Procedure 2.102 Refunds for Credit and Non-Credit Courses.
+The committee will meet as needed to resolve outstanding appeals.

 In all cases, the student must demonstrate their situation interrupted their ability to: